quaverxd/CECS326-Project1/README.md

 1) Have all files (filecopy.py)
 2) compile the file using command python3 -m py_compile filecopy.py
 3) Execute using python3 filecopy.py [originalfile].txt [copyfile].txt
-4) There is now a copy of the file
+4) There is now a copy of the original file